pcastellanoescuder/POMAShiny/app/mds/header.md

 most of them due to low signal intensity of peaks.
 Missing value imputation process in POMAShiny is divided in three sequential steps:

 1. Distinguish between zeros and missing values.
-In case of the data have values of these two types users can distinguish or not between them.
-This option may be useful in experiments combining endogenous and exogenous features, as in this case the exogenous ones could be a real zero (absence) and the endogenous ones are unlikely to be real zeros.
+In case the data have values of these two types users can distinguish or not between these values.
+This option may be useful in experiments combining endogenous and exogenous features, as in this case the exogenous ones could be a real zero and the endogenous ones are unlikely to be real zeros.

 2. Remove all features of the data that have more of a specific